Tutoriels Backend

 I will explain to you how I personally proceed.

-« I didn't think that far ahead.. »
+I didn't think that far ahead

-How do we do?
+How do we do it?

 Let's use npm (Node Package Manager) the Node.js library manager.

-Full documentation is here https://docs.npmjs.com/cli/outdated.html
+here https://docs.npmjs.com/cli/outdated.html

-npm allows us to check the versions of our libraries via the command
+Check the versions of our libraries via the command

 - npm outdated